resilientdb/ResChat/Readme.md

 - User Offline Scenarios:
   - Assume A wants to send a message to B, but B is offline.
 This message will be placed in the send queue and wait
   - Assume there are already some messages in the queue, and B has not come online, and A is also going offline.
 At this time, A will set a special message.
-This message contains the entire send queue (the send queue contains the command line instructions already written)
+This message contains the entire send queue
   - All online clients will try to read a common key.
 When another client (C) reads A's queue information, it will set this information as null (already read)
   - Afterward, C will continue to try sending messages to B. If B is online and starts to receive messages, then C will pop the messages that B already received from queue
   - When C is ready to go offline, it will repeat the above steps

 - Threads:
   - Thread #1: This thread will continuously use its own public key to read the chain